Requirements & Credit Information

 A unit of credit or fraction thereof shall be given upon satisfactory completion of a course or learning experience in compliance with the district-specified curriculum and assessment standards.
 In some cases, course credit may also be awarded based on demonstrated mastery of the required competencies for the course.
 The Principal, after conferring with appropriate staff, will be responsible for determining the attainment of mastery.

-The remaining credit requirements may be fulfilled from any of the school’s course offerings listed in the Program of Studies.
-All students have an equal opportunity to complete a course of studies leading to a high school diploma.
+All educationally disabled students have equal opportunity to complete a course of study leading to a high school diploma.

 Practical & Fine Arts Requirements